explainable-mapf/explainable-mapf/README.md

 # explainable-mapf
 Code for MAPF with explainable plans

-Usage: the code requires the networkx package.
+Usage: the code requires python3, and the networkx package.
+In addition, please download the relevant test files from the link below.

 Run using: